MICHAEL SCROCCA MEMORIAL FUND

 who needs stability and companionship.

-Our donation will help to provide funds for special events such as picnics,
+Our donation will help to provide funds for special events, day trips and other activities.

 Special Olympics New Jersey Young Athlete Program